llew-dev/gsk-monte-carlo-simulation/README.md

 This project uses **Machine Learning** and **Geometric Brownian Motion** to forecast and simulate 10,000 potential price paths for GlaxoSmithKline (**GSK.L**) over an 18-month investment horizon.

 ## Overview
-1. **Data Management:** Extraction and filtering of GSK and FTSE 100 daily data dataset since the beginning of FY2022 with calculation of features used in ML model.
+1. **Data Management:** Extraction and filtering of GSK and FTSE 100 daily financial dataset since the beginning of FY2022 with calculation of features used in ML model.
 2. **Machine Learning Forecast:** A daily resetting Random Forest model to predict next day price change movements in GBX.
 3. **Probability Distribution:** 10,000 path Monte Carlo simulation using the past 390 days of financial data for GSK